 Breast Cancer and Thyroid Hormone

 This section presents evidence that higher levels of thyroid hormone (both T3 and T4) stimulate breast cancer, perhaps because thyroid hormone has oestrogenic effects.
-It is not intended to review breast cancer and thyroid hormone in detail, just show that breast cancer is a special case which confounds our discussion of the integrin αvβ3 receptor and thyroxine.
-It may be that the effects of T3 on breast cancer are greater than the benefit it gives in lowering T4 levels.
+It is not intended to review breast cancer and thyroid hormone in detail, just show that breast cancer may be a special case which confounds our discussion of the integrin αvβ3 receptor and thyroxine.
+It may be that the effects of T3 on breast cancer are greater than the benefit it gives in lowering T4 levels, or that T4 is indeed worse than T3.
 Thus, when studying the effects of T4 on the Integrin αvβ3 receptor we should treat breast cancer as an exception.
 Breast cancer accounts for about 7% of all UK cancer deaths.
 The studies are presented in chronological order.

 This study measured TSH and T3 (not T4) and followed up breast cancer cases that occurred at least three years later thus avoiding the effects of cancer on TFTs.
 The study found a strong dose-response relation between T3 and breast cancer in post-menopausal women (see Table 3).
 No association with TSH was found and T4 was not measured.
 Only people who had an abnormal TSH, a history of thyroid disease or an enlarged thyroid were included in the study.

 This study used stored blood samples to compare TSH, fT3, fT4 in breast cancer patients and controls.
 So, unlike the previous study it wasn’t limited to those with abnormal thyroids.
 There was no association between fT3 and breast cancer whereas breast cancer was strongly associated with fT4.